-The receipt of grant funds typically require specific documentation and financial records be established and maintained for multiple years.
-In order to show compliance with grant conditions, for both internal and external review, the Grant Folder should contain all the associated documentation.
+The receipt of grant funds typically requires specific documentation and financial records be established and maintained for multiple years.
+In order to show compliance with grant conditions, for both internal and external review, the a Grant Folder should contain all the associated documentation.
 These files shall be compiled in a designated grant folder and made available for internal audits, county auditors, or external auditing agencies as needed.
-The Grant Folder is prepared and maintained by the Grant Coordinator within OMB's files in electronic and hard copies (if required by the grant) and should contain the following:
+The Grant Folder is prepared and maintained by the Grant Coordinator and Grant Project Director within OMB's files in electronic and hard copies (if required by the grant) and should contain, but not limited to the following:

-- A. Cover page listing the grant title, mailing address for the grant agency, contact person at the grant agency with phone and fax numbers, funding sources by amount and percentage, beginning and ending dates, grant identification number, CFDA # for federal grants or CSFA # for state grants, fund and department numbers assigned to the grant, project director and extension, brief description of the project, Board of County Commissioners approval date, any special conditions the grant requires, and report/reimbursement due dates - B. Copy of the signed Grant Application - C. Copy of the executed Grant Agreement (by both County and Grant Agency) - D. Copy of signed amendments, if any, to the original Grant Agreement - E. Copies of all correspondence, with the Project Director, Clerk of the Court, & the Funding Agency summarizing important items discussed - F. Copies of all reports and reimbursement requests, signed if appropriate, submitted to the Grant Agency and any supporting documents used to prepare the reports
+- A. Cover page listing the grant title, mailing address for the grant agency, contact person at the grant agency with email address, phone and fax numbers, funding sources by amount and percentage, beginning and ending dates, grant identification number, CFDA # for federal grants or CSFA # for state grants, fund and department numbers assigned to the grant, project director and extension, brief description of the project, Board of County Commissioners approval date, any special conditions the grant requires, and report/reimbursement due dates - B. Copy of the signed Grant Application - C. Copy of the executed Grant Agreement (by both County and Grant Agency) - D. Copy of signed amendments, if any, to the original Grant Agreement - E. Copies of all correspondence, with the Grant Project Director, Clerk of the Court, & the Funding Agency summarizing important items discussed